-Anna Westerman is the VA School Certifying Official (SCO) for students who receive veteran’s benefits under Chapter 30, 31, 33, 35, 1606 and 1607.
+Anna Westerman is the VA School Certifying Official (SCO) for students who receive veteran’s benefits under Chapter 30, 31, 33, 35, 1606.
 She may be reached by telephone at 518-381-1200 x1185 or e-mail at email@example.com.
 New students must schedule an appointment prior to meeting with the SCO.

 Any VA students may use the WAVE system to: change a mailing address, change Direct Deposit, view an enrollment period and monthly benefits, etc. All VA students are encouraged to sign up for an ebenefits account.
 If you need copies of your VA documents, this site will be helpful.
 The premium account is the most complete type.

 All VA students may call the VA Education Center, 1-888-442-4551, for information.
 If you need help from the VA and the phone system is not helpful, please remember you may use the www.gibill.va.gov site and look for “Ask a Question” under the education benefits section.
 Enter your SS#, and the reply will come from Buffalo to your e-mail.

 For persons receiving Chapter 31 benefits, the local Vocational Rehab and Education Specialists are Brian Klim at 518-626-5692 or Jason Peryea at 518-626-5693.
 The mailing address is Box 272K, 113 Holland Avenue, Albany, NY 12208, located at the VA Hospital, room 308-7.

 - To initiate your VA Education Benefits you must first complete request for education benefits through the VA website.
 This application can take up to 90 days for the VA to process.

 If you are an active service member looking to transfer your benefits to a dependent,

 please see the following link: Transferring benefits to dependents.